Mutual acceptance and respect are part of our DNA, which is why we pledge to uphold human rights. This commitment extends to:

 We manage risks

-- The “OPEN WORLD” label marks our internal and external initiatives which promote inclusivity and diversity;
+- We carry out initiatives which promote inclusivity and diversity;

 - We offer career development and training opportunities in the form of development paths – general, managerial and expert; we provide access to educational programs, workshops and specialized training (including language courses);

-- We enable participation in gaming conferences and industry events, such as the Promised Land Art Festival co-organized with the Municipality of Łódź.
+- We enable participation in gaming conferences and industry events.

 - We carry out regular workplace safety training for our employees;